michaelbarker/quant2/Q3-project-01.md

 Then get the label values with `label list`.

 > In the future, you should check every variable that you use for numeric values that should be recoded to Stata missing.
+> You can recode numeric values to Stata missing for multiple variables simultaneously using `mvdecode`

 7. Variable transformations
 Use a natural log function to create three new variables containing the logs of height, weight, and bmi.